prebid/Prebid.js/modules/dailymotionBidAdapter.md

 # Sample video AdUnit

 To allow better targeting, you should provide as much context about the video as possible.
-There are two ways of doing this depending on if you're using Dailymotion player or a third party one.
+There are three ways of doing this depending on if you're using Dailymotion player or a third party one.

 If you are using the Dailymotion player, you should only provide the video `xid` in your ad unit, example: